LaVarda1/messaround123/README.md

 # Targets

 - NodeJS Quake server
-- Frontend assets for app (served with nginx, but any webserver supporing XHR range requests will work)
+- Frontend assets for app (served with nginx, but any webserver supporting XHR range requests will work)

 # Installing